Why does a motherboard’s chipset matter?

 Lastly, we have Z590 motherboards.
 These are the cream of the crop for one main reason: they allow for CPU overclocking.
 Thus, the only reason you should typically opt for one is if you have a K-series CPU, like the i5-11600K, i7-11700K, or i9-11900K.

-Like the B560 chipset, Z590 encompassing a massive array of products, from cheap boards like ASRock’s Z590M Phantom Gaming 4 to Asus’ ROG Strix Z590-E. Z590 boards skew towards the higher end, so they’re generally rather expensive.
+Like the B560 chipset, Z590 encompasses a massive array of products, from cheap boards like ASRock’s Z590M Phantom Gaming 4 to Asus’ ROG Strix Z590-E. Z590 boards skew towards the higher end, so they’re generally rather expensive.
 In addition to overclocking, Z590 boards offer all of the features of previously-covered chipsets.